EOSChronicleProject/eos-chronicle/README.md

 * In addition to latest copy of ABI for each contract, the internal state database stores a history of all ABI revisions for all contract.
-This will be used in interactive mode.
+This is used in interactive mode.

-It is planned that in future releases, `chronicle-receiver` will support two operational modes: the streaming mode as is supported today, and interactive mode where consumer would request particular blocks from Chronicle.
+* Added interactive mode

 # Souce code, license and copyright